 The Battle of Marston Moore is of particular interest to this writer.
 It happens that my eighth-great grandfather fought the battle on the side of the Royalists.

 An old Bell family parchment dating from George III's reign, circa 1775, briefly records my ancestor's experience:

 "William Bell, Son of Edwin Bell Esq. of Thirsk, Yeoman born at Thirsk on Saint Thomasday A.D.
 1607.
 Died at Shrovetide A.D.
 1686, Aged 79 years.
 Was with Prince Rupert at the Battle of Marston Moore A.D.
 1644.
 Was wounded.
 Knowing the country well he fled from the field after the day was lost and was the first person to bring the news to Thirsk that the Royalists were defeated."

-For my very existence, I am grateful that he survived.
+For my very existence, I am indeed grateful that William Bell survived! —Don Bell

 The Civil War ended with Charles being turned over to the Parliamentarians by the Scots in January 1647 in return for a large sum of money.
 He did escape to Carisbrooke Castle on the Isle of Wight for a brief period in 1647, where he received support from dissident Scottish nobles; but after a second brief war, which lasted only from April to November, Cromwell's forces recaptured him.

 Charles was convicted of treason by a special Parliamentary court and executed on January 30, 1649.
 The monarchy and the House of Lords were abolished, and England became a republic, called the Commonwealth.